 Too much rice or too little rice and the rice won't be able to simmer correctly.
 Part of the risotto method is the slow simmer, which allows the grains to 'bump' against each other and release the starches that make the risotto so creamy and delicious.

 Your risotto should be at a medium simmer when cooking.
 Start with a medium temperature and adjust slightly up or down to maintain your desired simmer.

-It is desirable to slowly cook your risotto, this is a key part to the risotto method.
-However, if your risotto is cooked at too low of a temperature the grains can’t bump together and release the starches.
+It is desirable to slowly cook your risotto, this is a key part of the risotto method.
+However, if your risotto is cooked at too low of a temperature the grains can't bump together and release the starches.

 If the temperature is too high while cooking, you lose the slow cooking that benefits the risotto method the most.
 A gentle, consistent bubble is what you are looking for when cooking risotto.